YanzheL/matmul_demo/README.md

  Inputs:
-  a00 := pointer of the element at matrix A's UP-LEFT corner b00 := pointer of the element at matrix B's UP-LEFT corner n   := the ORDER of current square window of operation nn  := the ORDER of original matrix before first recursion, this value shouldn't be changed during recursion mx  := the allocated draft zone provided by caller, should be initialized to 0 before first recursion
+  a00 := pointer of the element at matrix A's UP-LEFT corner b00 := pointer of the element at matrix B's UP-LEFT corner n   := the size of current square window of operation nn  := the size of original matrix before first recursion, this value shouldn't be changed during recursion mx  := the allocated draft zone provided by caller, should be initialized to 0 before first recursion
          length = nn * nn, size = sizeof(double) * nn * nn
  Outputs:
-  c00 := pointer of pointer of the element at result matrix C's UP-LEFT corner */
+  c00 := pointer of the element at result matrix C's UP-LEFT corner */
 ```